hibbitts-design/grav-plugin-helios-open-reader/README.md

 - Git Sync plugin for syncing reader content with GitHub, Codeberg, or similar Git hosting
 - Automatic "Edit this Page" link via the Helios theme, defaulting to **View Page Markdown** for open access to reader content; optionally configurable to direct editing for contributors with repository access
 - OER attribution block — display a CC license statement in the footer, drawn from reader home page frontmatter
-- Plain text version (disabled by default) — optionally generate `/llms.txt` (structured index) and `/llms-full.txt` (full content) endpoints for open access to all reader content in a portable, format-neutral form; useful for ebook generation (e.g. Pandoc), search and indexing tools, and AI-compatible tools; a "Plain text version" footer link is included
+- Plain text version (disabled by default) — optionally generate `/llms.txt` (structured index) and `/llms-full.txt` (full content) endpoints for open access to all reader content in a portable, format-neutral form; useful for ebook generation (e.g. Pandoc), search and indexing tools, and AI-compatible tools; a configurable footer link with optional icon is included
 - Customize CSS and JavaScript via the bundled plugin assets
 - Print stylesheet with page break control, absolute link URLs displayed inline, and consistent page margins across browsers